gumpy-bci/gumpy-deeplearning/README.rst

 Deep Learning models for Brain Computer Interfaces
 =================================================

-This repository contains models that can be used to decode EEG and EEG signals for brain computer interfaces (BCIs).
+This repository contains deep learning models that can be used to decode EEG and EEG signals for brain computer interfaces (BCIs).
 Some of the models depend on the functionality that is provided by ``gumpy``, a python toolbox which contains several signal and feature processing routines that are commonly used for BCIs.